Background Gavel

 About

-Charles is known for taking on difficult cases and achieving results through strategic planning and tactical awareness.
-His fully rounded style of advocacy means that he is both adept in legal argument and persuasive with juries.
-A highly focussed and tenacious approach to all aspects of case management and disclosure means that no stone is left unturned in the preparation and presentation of cases.
+Charles is known for taking on difficult cases and achieving results by deploying strategic and tactical awareness.
+A fully rounded style of advocacy ensures he is adept at legal argument, effective in cross-examination and persuasive with juries.
+A highly focussed and tenacious approach to all aspects of both case management and disclosure means that no stone is left unturned in preparation of his cases for trial.

 Both lay and professional clients across the wide spectrum of offences with which he deals value his ability to engage and inspire confidence.